 Here is a quick summary of how to plant dwarf hairgrass the right way;

 - Take the plant out of the pot (if applicable).

 - Separate the clump into smaller chunks with ~10-15 blades each

 - Use a set of planting tweezers to insert each clump deep into the substrate (roughly 1/3 of the plant should be in the substrate.)

 - After a few days, give it a good trim to stimulate horizontal growth.

 - Ensure optimal conditions for the next 3-4 weeks.

 These steps will put you on the path towards a fully carpeted substrate in 3-4 weeks for most tanks.
 For larger tanks, consider ordering a few more pots to ensure fast, healthy growth.

 If this is your first carpet, you're probably finding out that they can be a little tricky to clean.
 If you have Otos, your tank inhabitants are likely doing the lion's share of the work, but you'll still need to give it a once-over with a siphon every week or so.

 The key to a great DHG carpet is consistent, even trimming.
 Left alone, Dwarf Hairgrass grows vertically, not horizontally.
-That's why it's important to continually trim the plant quite often to stimulate horizontal growth, forcing the growth outwards, not upwards.
+That's why it's important to continually trim the plant quite often to stimulate horizontal growth, forcing the growth outwards, not upwards (getting a good aquascape toolkit like this one can help).
 This is even more true if you're using CO2: Dwarf Hairgrass has explosive growth in CO2 and high light.
 However, I wouldn't suggest this for beginners; that's also a very easy way to have algae take over your tank.